pinterf/TComb/TComb - ReadMe.txt

            0 - process luma only    (dot crawl removal) 1 - process chroma only  (rainbow removal) 2 - process both

+       For greyscale clips mode=0 is used regardless the settings

        default:  2  (int)